bhavin36/typeAhead/README.md

 ```html
 <span data-for-highlight='true'>....</span>
 ```
-Refer to demo below for example.
+Refer to demo below for a detailed example.

 ## Demo